All Episodes

 You don't say England with an intensity.

-You want it to leave something with the people.
+You want it to leave something with.

-It has a cultural meaning, not just exactly.
+It has a cultural meaning.

-So it's it's you know, it's it's it's said with a deeper voice.
+So it's said with a deeper voice.

-Um the way they talk about a you mean the people that killed 3,000 Americans?
+You mean the people that killed 3,000 Americans?

 Yeah, we talk about them that way.

-Yeah, we're worried about I don't I don't think you know you look at the whole history, but by the way, it's no wonder that Omar has a nine percent favorability rating and that you know a pull new poll shows that you know this new leadership of the Democratic Party can in fact uh help elect Trump.
+By the way, it's no wonder that Omar has a 9% favorability rating and that, you know, a new poll shows that, you know, this new leadership of the Democratic Party can, in fact, help elect Trump.

-Remember, Trump said, All right, well, go back to Somalia, and when you fix Somalia, then come back here and you can show us how it's done.
+Remember, Trump said, all right, well, go back to Somalia and when you fix Somalia, then come back here and you can show us how it's done.

-Okay, in Somalia, by the way, uh anybody that consents to an abortion or causes one themselves, they get one to five years in jail.
+Okay, in Somalia, by the way, anybody that consents to an abortion or causes one themselves, they get one to five years in jail.

 In Somalia, if you publicly bring the religion of Islam into contempt or insult it by bringing into contempt persons professing it or object to dedicated worship, well, you could be punished up to two years.

-Oh, and by the way, if you happen to be gay, uh you can get three months to three years in jail.
+Oh, and by the way, if you happen to be gay, you can get three months to three years in jail.

-Uh yeah, that's a bit of a problem.
+Yeah, that's a bit of a problem.

 And then if you look at some of her own questions, she questions the patriotism.

-She's she loves this country more than American-born citizens.
+She loves this country more than American-born citizens.

-Didn't sound like it in that piece that we just talked about or laughing about the way we talk about Al Qaeda.
+Didn't sound like it in that piece that we just talked about or laughing about the way we talk about al-Qaeda.

 She once blamed America for our involvement in other people's affairs.

-That was after Al Shabaab's attack on the Kenyan mall.
+That was after al-Shabaab's attack on the Kenyan mall.

 We're responsible for that.

-Uh that is not factually accurate.
+That is not factually accurate.

 Maybe she needs somebody to send her a copy of the movie.

-Or empathy that she is in a bizarre clip, you know, this one that we just played, joking about people joking about Al Qaeda and they talk about Al Qaeda in menacing tones.
+We'll give her the short version of what real history is or empathy that she is in a bizarre clip, you know, this one that we just played, joking about people joking about al-Qaeda and they talk about al-Qaeda in menacing tones.

 And then there was scrutiny over her past effort to win leniency for nine men accused of trying to join ISIS.